DanielMistrik/Intro2Blockchain/chapters/networks/text.md

 is no hash puzzle to solve, or it's very simple to solve like in the case of PeerCoin.

+While it may seem like inadvertent centralization to put a single node in charge of producing a block *PoS* blockchains heavily regulate this.
+First the node is given a set amount of time to produce the block and if it doesn't the node is punished and another node fills its place.
+The produced block is also rigorously checked so one node will never be the point of failure for a *PoS* blockchain.

 ### PoW v PoS
 Proof-of-Work was the first consensus algorithm used on the blockchain through Bitcoin while Proof-of-Stake started showing up a couple years